maxludden/rich-gradient/README.md

 `rich-gradient` layers smooth foreground and background gradients on top of [Rich](https://github.com/Textualize/rich) renderables.
-It includes a drop-in `Text` subclass, wrappers for `Panel` and `Rule`, utilities for building palettes, and a Typer-powered CLI for trying gradients from the terminal.
+It includes a drop-in `Text` subclass, wrappers for `Panel` and `Rule`, utilities for building palettes, and a rich-click (Click) CLI for trying gradients from the terminal.

 ## Highlights